High dynamic range lighting¶

 For a majority of computer displays, the specifications of the display are outlined in accordance with IEC 61966-2-1, also known as the 1996 sRGB specification.
 This specification outlines how an sRGB display is to behave, including the color of the lights in the LED pixels as well as the transfer characteristics of the input (OETF) and output (EOTF).

-Not all displays use the same OETF and EOTF as a computer display however, for example, television broadcast displays use the BT.1886 EOTF.
-It should be noted that Godot is limited in its pixel management chain, and only supports sRGB displays currently.
+Not all displays use the same OETF and EOTF as a computer display.
+For example, television broadcast displays use the BT.1886 EOTF.
+However, Godot currently only supports sRGB displays.

 The sRGB standard is based around the nonlinear relationship between the current to light output of common desktop computing CRT displays.

-The mathematics of a scene referred model require that we multiply the scene by different values to adjust the intensities and exposure to different light ranges.
-The transfer function of the display cannot appropriately render the wider dynamic range of the game engine’s scene output using the simple transfer function of the display however, and therefore a more complex approach to encoding is required.
+The mathematics of a scene-referred model require that we multiply the scene by different values to adjust the intensities and exposure to different light ranges.
+The transfer function of the display can't appropriately render the wider dynamic range of the game engine's scene output using the simple transfer function of the display.
+A more complex approach to encoding is required.

 Scene linear & asset pipelines¶

-Working in scene linear sRGB is not as simple as just pressing a switch.
+Working in scene-linear sRGB is more complex than pressing a single switch.
 First, imported image assets must be converted to linear light ratios on import.
-Even when linearized, those assets may not be perfectly well suited for use as textures, depending on how they were generated.
+Even when linearized, those assets may not be perfectly well-suited for use as textures, depending on how they were generated.